-The Company's financial assets at amortized cost are presented as Cash and Cash Equivalents, Trade and Other Receivables (except Advances and Other receivables) and Security deposits (presented under Other Non-current Assets) in the statement of financial position.
+The Company's financial assets at amortized cost are presented as Cash and Cash Equivalents, Trade and Other Receivables (except Advances and Other receivables), Short-term placement (presented under Prepayments and Other Current Assets) and Security deposits (presented under Other Non-current Assets) in the statement of financial position.
 Cash and cash equivalents include cash on hand and short-term, highly liquid investments with original maturities of three months or less, readily convertible to known amounts of cash.